 Living in Florida, we have such little time for weather suitable for a nice fire.
 But keep in mind the combustible, seasonal decorations and their proximity to your fireplace.
 Shortly after Thanksgiving, the Christmas decorations line your mantle.
 With 80-degree temperatures, our evergreens begin to dry out quickly.
 Don’t burn wreaths or wrapping paper in fireplaces.
 These items tend to burn hotter with higher flames than wood or pre-formed logs.
 Do you know when the fireplace was last cleaned?

 Aunt Ida’s yearly Christmas candle may be the last gift you receive.
 Don’t burn candles near Christmas trees, curtains or other dry, flammable items.
+Using a company like https://www.ose.net.au/ offers Mechanical, Electrical, Fire and Hydraulics, Solar Generation & Security engineering consulting services who work collaboratively with architects, clients and design teams to deliver high performance buildings inclusive of new, renovated and re purposed developments.
 Some artsy candles contain dried foliage or flowers.
 These can easily catch fire as the wick burns down.

 Decorations are usually primarily concentrated in one or two rooms.
 Keep extension cords tucked away from decorations and out of main traffic areas.
-Don’t overload circuits with excessive extension cords and power strips that may be in poor condition.
+As per this electrical contractor we should not overload circuits with excessive extension cords and power strips that may be in poor condition.

 Are you the host?
 Help guests avoid overloading and short-circuiting your outlets with electronic devices, hair dryers, and appliances.
 We love our historic neighborhoods, but they typically run short on outlets.
 Don’t add more outlets with a power strip, but instead unplug items not being used to make room for additions.